Nobody has time to grind hundreds of LeetCode questions, and the good news is that you don't need to do that many to actually get the job at FAANG!

 - "System Design Interview Course" by Exponent - This course covers system designs basics and has a huge database of popular system design questions with videos of mock interviews.
 Some of the questions have text answers and a database schema and APIs for reference (which I find helpful).
 While the subscription might be a little pricey for just the system design interviews content, they also offer quality technical content for Data Structures, Algorithms and Behavioral Interviews.
 The convenience of a one-stop platform which covers all aspects of technical interview preparation is very enticing.

-- "Grokking the Advanced System Design Interview" on Educative - I haven't tried this but it's by the same people who created "Grokking the System Design Interview", so it should be good!
+- "Grokking the Advanced System Design Interview" by Design Gurus - I haven't tried this but it's by the same people who created "Grokking the System Design Interview", so it should be good!
 In my opinion you probably wouldn't need this unless you're very senior or going for a specialist position.

 Prepare for the behavioral interview